eduardoleao052/LSTM-from-scratch/README.md

 python3 run.py --fine_tune --config=config.py
 ```

-- Note: for fine-tuning, a you can get adventurous with smaller text files.
+> **Note:** For fine-tuning, a you can get adventurous with smaller text files.
 I obtained really nice results with ~10K characters, such as a small Shakespeare dataset and Bee Gees' songs.

 </details>
 <details>